gnicol/GitSwarm/perforce_swarm/doc-ee/install/migration_from_gitlab.md

     * Migration is supported across differing operating systems (e.g. migration from GitLab EE running on CentOS 6 to GitSwarm EE running on Ubuntu 14).
     * Migrating from GitLab CE to GitSwarm EE can be accomplished by migrating from GitLab CE to GitSwarm, then upgrading to GitSwarm EE.
+See [these instructions](/help/update/ce-to-ee.md) for upgrading to GitSwarm EE.

 1.  **An existing GitLab EE install**